Domain Generation Algorithms🔗

 The Domain Generation Algorithm (DGA) Detector is a machine learning classifier that has been trained with both known information on real domain names and on malicious domain names.
 The DGA Detector then applies that learning to the client’s streaming DNS data in order to find domains that potentially could be indicators of malicious activity.

 The DGA Detector classifies domains into two categories: good or bad.
-When it finds a bad domain, it sends it as an alert to the Secureworks® Taegis™ XDR Dashboard and the XDR Alert Database.
-Note that when an alert is added, it doesn’t indicate that the domain is intrinsically bad—but it can help you identify or confirm malicious activity in combination with other alerts provided by the other Detectors.
+When it finds a bad domain, it sends it as a detection to the Secureworks® Taegis™ XDR Dashboard and the XDR Detection Database.
+Note that when a detection is added, it doesn’t indicate that the domain is intrinsically bad—but it can help you identify or confirm malicious activity in combination with other detections provided by the other detectors.

 Requirements🔗